smurphos/nemo_actions_and_cinnamon_scripts/README.md

 This action allows the user to create and set custom emblems derived from image files, album art or video thumbnails to files and directories.
 For directories there is an option to use a random emblem generated from the directory contents and it can be run recursively on the selected directory and it's sub-directories.

-Requires zenity, wmctrl, imagemagick and either xplayer or ffmpeg and ffmpegthumbnailer to be installed.
+Requires zenity, wmctrl, imagemagick and either xplayer or totem to be installed.

 [apply_custom_emblem.nemo_action](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/.local/share/nemo/actions/apply_custom_emblem.nemo_action)